lightbug-io/docs/apps/cloud/creating-account.md

 Swipe the screen, or click the `NEXT` button to proceed through the onboarding process.

-The first screen tells you some useful initial infomation about a core device.
+The first screen tells you some useful initial information about a core device.

 :::tabs
 == Desktop